networkoptix/nx_open/readme.md

 build and debug the Client.

 The build configurations (Debug, Release and the like) used by the IDE are defined in the file `CMakeSettings.json` in the repository root directory.
-Initially, this file is absent - you can copy the provided example file `CMakeSettings.json.template` located in the repository root directory to `CMakeSettings.json` for a start.
-For each build configuration, this file defines the name of the build directory: in the provided example, it is the source directory appended with `-build-debug` for Debug configurations, and `-build` for Release configurations.

-If you use a *separately installed CMake* (not the one supplied with Visual Studio), set the `cmakeExecutable` parameter in `CMakeSettings.json` for every configuration to the full path to the CMake executable; to use the version supplied with Visual Studio, leave this value empty.
+If absent, this file is created during the Generation stage.
+It defines a build directory name for each build configuration, and a path to `cmake.exe` - if you installed CMake manually, write its path to the `cmakeExecutable` parameter.

 Open Visual Studio, select "Open a local folder" and choose the repository root folder.
 Alternatively, run `devenv.exe` (Visual Studio IDE executable) supplying the repository root directory as an argument.

 Right after opening the directory, Visual Studio will start the CMake generation stage using the default build configuration - `Debug (minimal)`.
-If this build configuration is not the desired one, in the toolbar at the top of the Visual Studio window, select the desired build configuration;
-the CMake generation stage for the newly selected configuration will be started immediately, using the respective build directory defined in `CMakeSettings.json`.
-The build directory from the previously selected configuration (if any) is not needed anymore and can be deleted manually.
+If you need another build configuration, select it in the Visual Studio main toolbar - the CMake generation stage will be started immediately, and the build directory from the previously selected build configuration can be deleted manually.

 If you don't need advanced debugging features, you may choose one of the Release configurations - the basics of visual debugging like breakpoints and step-by-step execution will work anyway in most cases, and the build time and disk usage will be noticeably lower than with a Debug configuration.

-After choosing the desired build configuration and successfully finishing the CMake generation stage, open the "Solution Explorer" side window, click the "Switch between solutions and available views" toolbar button at the top of this side window (looking like a document icon with a Visual Studio logo on it), and in the tree below double-click the "CMake Targets View".
-The CMake generation stage will be run again, and when finished, the tree of CMake targets will appear - watch the "Output" window for the generation stage progress.
+After successfully finishing the CMake Generation stage, open the "Solution Explorer" side window, click the "Switch between solutions and available views" toolbar button at the top of this side window (looking like a document icon with a Visual Studio logo on it), and in the tree below double-click the "CMake Targets View".
+The CMake Generation stage will be run again, and when finished, the tree of CMake targets will appear - watch the "Output" window for the Generation stage progress.

 To build the solution, right-click on "vms Project" in "Solution Explorer" and select "Build All".
 Alternatively, build only the required project of the solution, for example, right-click on